TABLE OF CONTENTS

 Tissue samples obtained by any one of these methods are used to document the presence of a lymphocytic process consistent with CBD.

 (2) In claims that contain a normal or borderline LPT, and the lung tissue biopsy confirms the presence of granulomas consistent with CBD, the CE may accept the claim for CBD.
 The lung biopsy is considered the “gold standard.”
 However, the following steps must be followed before accepting a claim in this manner.

-(a) If the claimant is living, the CE should contact the treating physician and obtain a detailed narrative report detailing the past history of the claimant’s LPT results (if possible).
-Specifically, the physician should address whether the claimant has a past history of positive LPTs with recent normal or borderline LPT results.
+(a) If the claimant is living, the CE should contact the treating physician and obtain a detailed narrative report detailing the history of the claimant’s LPT results (if possible).
+Specifically, the physician should address whether the claimant has a history of positive LPTs with recent normal or borderline LPT results.
 The CE should note that if the claimant has a history of steroid use, this may cause a false negative on the LPT result.